nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     *  1a1.
 AddressBook prompts the user on the proper usage of the command.

         Step 1a1 is repeated until the data entered is correct.

+*  1b.
+User tries to add a contact with an existing email address.

+    *  1b1.
+AddressBook displays and error message informing the user that the email address already exists.

+        Step 1b1 is repeated until a valid email address if entered.

 **Use case: UC04 — List all contacts**